pablolucio97/shoes-shop/README.md

 # Shoes Shop :shoe:

 ## Description
-This application is a small shoes shop representation of an mobile e-commerce.
+This application is a small shoes shop representation of the interface (without api) of a mobile e-commerce.
 The data are just symbolic.

 ## Techs
 - React Native